 Robert De Niro wears a green military jacket as Travis Bickle in the 1976 American film Taxi Driver (Credit: Columbia Pictures)

-Although the jacket certainly fits the aesthetic of the troubled character, it also maintains significance in the overall themes of the film as well.
+Although the jacket certainly fits the aesthetic of the troubled character, it also maintains significance in the film’s overall themes.

-Travis is a discharged Vietnam war veteran, which is why he still wears his beat-up army jacket.
+Travis is a discharged Vietnam war veteran, so he still wears his beat-up army jacket.

-The film was released during the height of the tension surrounding the Vietnam War and acts as a commentary for those affected negatively by the events of the controversial conflict.
+The film was released during the height of the tension surrounding the Vietnam War and served as a commentary for those negatively affected by the events of the controversial conflict.

 4. The Scorpion Jacket in ‘Drive’: A Modern Icon of Cinematic Cool